Randy Brown, CVE

 Committee members serve a term of one year, which may be renewed for up to four years of total service on the committee.
 Committee members serving as chair or vice chair are expected to serve additional terms to fulfill their obligations.

-Vacancies should be filled no later than June 30 annually.
+Vacancies should be filled no later than September 1 annually.
 Incoming members will assume roles following the conclusion of VenueConnect.
-Outgoing members will still be considered active members of the committee until the conclusion of AMC in September.

 Volunteer Code of Conduct: